premchander-revature/interviewquestions/Java Automation/api-testing-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- Postman Collections are a tidy way to group our API requests together so you can save, reuse, and share them with others.
+- `Postman Collection` is a tidy way to group our API requests together so you can save, reuse, and share them with others.

 </blockquote>